spacocha/Distribution-based-clustering/README.md

 ACCESSORY PROGRAMS:

+Adjust_fasta_mothur.pl

+- Use this file to create a mothur formatted fasta and qual files.
+This is a temporary solution to create mothur formatted files until mothur comes out with a more comprehensive package for dealing with Illumina data.
+Assuming the indexing information in contained within the header of the fasta

 Merge_parent_child.pl

 - Use this file to create a list (similar to the output of various clustering algorithms) where each line is one OTU with the unique ids of each non-redundant seqeunce identifier listed.
 The parent sequence is the first entry, with children (if applicable) list in tab delimited manner following the parent on each line.